hydephp/develop/packages/hydefront/README.md

 ### About the files

 - **Hyde.css**:
-The Hyde stylesheet contains a small set of styles that don't make sense to use with Tailwind.
+The Hyde stylesheet contains a small set of styles that don't make sense to use with Tailwind, or that belong to generated content that is harder to modify.

 Normally, this file is imported into the main.css file.

 - **App.css**:
 A compiled and minified file containing the TailwindCSS styles for a base Hyde installation.
 It includes the Hyde.css file.
+This file is identical to what one would get by running `npm run prod` in a new HydePHP project (which incidentally is exactly how this file is generated).

 ## Usage